psiegman/ehcachetag/README.md

 ## Basic example

 Here is a basic example fragment.
-The content is stored with the key 'test' in the cache 'ehcachtagCache'.
+The content is stored with the key 'test' in the cache 'ehcachetagCache'.

 ```jsp
 <%@ taglib prefix="ect" uri="http://www.siegmann.nl/ehcachetag/taglib" %>